-Conversely, in the opposite scenario (Fig. \ref{fig:coh2d}b), current peaks are associated with peaks in residual coherence in the steady state.
-We emphasize that we are investigating the residual coherence left in the global system $S$ and not in the reduced states of the local electronic or motional degrees of freedom.
+Conversely, in the opposite scenario (Fig.~\ref{fig:coh2d}b), current peaks are associated with increases in the coherence present in the steady state.

-Having established sound connections between coherence and current, we now deepen our understanding of the current by studying how the trapped ion responds to varying the temperature gradient.
-It is usually expected that the magnitude of the current will be monotonic with the temperature bias, but this is not always the case.
-Some systems present what is called negative differential conductivity (NDC) \cite{yomo2005,elste2006,li2006,benenti2009,he2010}.
-In our system, we observe this phenomenon when we keep the temperature of the hot reservoir constant and we increase the temperature bias by lowering the temperature of the cold reservoir, as presented in Fig. \ref{fig:jpeak}.
-In this example, the motional reservoir was kept at temperature $T_M = 5 \nu$.
-Parameters used were $\delta = 0.8 \nu$ and $\Omega = 1.5 \nu$.
-Note the linear behaviour for temperatures larger than $T_E \approx 2 \nu$, which is typical of the Fourier law \cite{joshi1993,lepri2003,manzano2012}
+Having established sound connections between coherence and current, we now deepen our understanding of the current by studying how the trapped ion behaves in response to varying temperature gradients.
+While it is generally expected that the current magnitude will increase monotonically with temperature bias, this is not always the case.
+Some systems exhibit what is known as negative differential conductivity (NDC) \cite{yomo2005,elste2006,li2006,benenti2009,he2010}.

-The linearity is broken for small temperatures of the reservoir coupled to the internal part, i.e., for stronger temperature bias.
-In particular, we observe nonmonotonicity for temperatures lower than $T_E \approx \nu$, which is the signature of NDC.

-We can also investigate the appearance of this phenomenon for more general values of detuning $\delta$ and coupling constant $\Omega$.
-In order to do that, it is convenient to define a figure of merit for the NDC by means of the ratio